How to Get out of Your Own Way (and Tackle Any Challenge)

 Think about the following ways you can incorporate balance in your life:

-- What do you see with your eyes?
+- How can you appreciate more what you see with your eyes?

-- What can you do with your voice?
+- What can you do with your voice differently?

 - How can you appreciate your sense of taste?